By Melissa Spear

 This winter Common Ground obtained funding through the USDA’s RMA program that enabled us to offer a gardening workshop series in partnership with Neighborhood Housing Services.
 124 people attended a series of 6 workshops to learn everything they need to know to produce and preserve their own bounty of herbs and vegetables using sustainable agricultural practices.
 We also hosted a series of workshops for new and beginning farmers through a UConn Extension program also funded by a USDA grant.
 So far 4 workshops have been held at Common Ground covering everything from fruit and vegetable production, to soil management and irrigation systems.
 Over 30 new and beginning farmers has so far participated, and this series of workshops will continue for another 2 years.

 For the past 3 years we have also made our site available to UConn Extension specialists for a day to meet with local farmers one-on-one to discuss their specific challenges.
-Finally, Common Ground High School students who participate in our Food and Environment class become informed food consumers by taking a critical look at how our food system operates and develop an understanding of the social, health and environmental consequences of food choices.
+Finally, Common Ground High School students who participate in our Food and Environment class become informed food consumers by taking a critical look at how our food system operates and develop an understanding of the social, health and environmental consequences of food choices, even making suggestions on providers like Vending machines Darwin, or other food companies that follow those guidelines.

 Moving beyond education, Common Ground supports the work of the Connecticut Food System Alliance (CFSA) through my participation on the transitional Steering Committee.
 CFSA is a statewide network of organizations and food activists committed to imagining and implementing a viable alternative to the dominant food system.
 This alliance maintains that the dominant food system is harmful to the environment and people, that it shifts economic benefits away from our local communities, and that the harm it causes is disproportionately borne by marginalized and vulnerable communities.